NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 ~~~
 {: #wildcard-deleg title="Wildcard IDELEG delegation to control duration of detected support"}

-Resolvers SHOULD register that an authoritative name server supports deleg, if such an IDELEG RRset is returned in the authority section of referral responses, for the duration of the TTL if the IDELEG RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
+Resolvers SHOULD register that an authoritative name server supports deleg, if such an IDELEG RRset is returned in the authority section of referral responses, for the duration of the TTL if the IDELEG RRset, adjusted to the resolver's TTL boundaries ({{Section 4 of !RFC8767}}), but only if it is longer than any already registered duration.
 Note that this will also be included in referral responses for unsigned zones, which would otherwise not have signalling of deleg support by the authoritative name server.

 Also, signed zones need fewer RRs to indicate that no IDELEG delegation exists.